Measurement-Based Quantum Computation Using the Spin-1 XXZ Model with Uniaxial Anisotropy: Computational Power in the Anisotropic Haldane Phase

-We now focus on the MBQC performance of the spin-1 XXZ model and numerically evaluate the gate fidelity, taking the resource state to be the ground state of Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).
+We now focus on the MBQC performance of the spin-1 $XXZ$ model and numerically evaluate the gate fidelity, taking the resource state to be the ground state of Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).

-Figures~\ref{fig:XXZ_Id_S_GF} (a) and (b) show the gate fidelity of the identity and $S$-gate, respectively, evaluated with respect to the ground state of Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).
-As shown in Sec.~\ref{subsec:IIIB}, the gate fidelity for the identity gate is unity in the Haldane phase in Fig.~\ref{fig:XXZ_Id_S_GF}(a).
+Figures~\hyperref[fig:XXZ_Id_S_GF]{5(a)} and \hyperref[fig:XXZ_Id_S_GF]{5(b)} show the gate fidelity of the identity and $S$ gate, respectively, evaluated with respect to the ground state of Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).
+As shown in Sec.~\ref{subsec:IIIB}, the gate fidelity for the identity gate is unity in the Haldane phase in Fig.~\hyperref[fig:XXZ_Id_S_GF]{5(a)}.
 In other phases, the gate fidelity is low.
-Meanwhile, in Fig.~\ref{fig:XXZ_Id_S_GF} (b), the gate fidelity for the $S$-gate is not uniform within the Haldane phase.
-Remarkably, the gate fidelity for the $S$-gate is enhanced in the presence of anisotropy close to the phase boundary with the AFM phase.
+Meanwhile, in Fig.~\hyperref[fig:XXZ_Id_S_GF]{5(b)}, the gate fidelity for the $S$ gate is not uniform within the Haldane phase.
+Remarkably, the gate fidelity for the $S$ gate is enhanced in the presence of anisotropy close to the phase boundary with the AFM phase.

-In fact, the ground state in the Haldane phase near the AFM phase enables high-fidelity implementation of the $S$-gate as well as other rotation gates about the $z$-axis, as seen in Figs.~\ref{fig:anis_AFHeis_RzGF} (a) and (b), which show the gate fidelity of the identity gate, $T$-gate, $S$-gate, and Pauli-$Z$ gate with respect to the ground state of the Hamiltonian (\ref{eq:XXZ_hamiltonian_MBQC}) setting $J=1$ and $D=0$, respectively.
-In the presence of crystal field $D<0$ or Ising-like anisotropy $J>1$, the gate fidelity for the $T$-gate, $S$-gate and Pauli-$Z$ gate increases as the ground state approaches the AFM phase, and reaches the maximum values around 0.99 when $D\sim-2.85$ and $J\sim2.70$.
+In fact, the ground state in the Haldane phase near the AFM phase enables high-fidelity implementation of the $S$ gate as well as other rotation gates about the $z$ axis, as seen in Figs.~\hyperref[fig:anis_AFHeis_RzGF]{6(a)} and \hyperref[fig:anis_AFHeis_RzGF]{6(b)}, which show the gate fidelity of the identity gate, $T$ gate, $S$ gate, and Pauli $Z$ gate with respect to the ground state of the Hamiltonian (\ref{eq:XXZ_hamiltonian_MBQC}) setting $J=1$ and $D=0$, respectively.
+In the presence of crystal field $D<0$ or Ising-like anisotropy $J>1$, the gate fidelity for the $T$ gate, $S$ gate and Pauli $Z$ gate increases as the ground state approaches the AFM phase, and reaches the maximum values around 0.99 when $D\sim-2.85$ and $J\sim2.70$.
 Thus, the AFM correlations in the Haldane phase enhance the computational power.
 However, when the anisotropy becomes stronger than these values, a phase transition from the Haldane phase to the AFM phase takes place, resulting in a sharp drop of the gate fidelity.

-\subsection{Gate Fidelity in the Haldane Phase}
+\subsection{Gate fidelity in the Haldane phase}